alovajs/alovajs.github.io/docs/tutorial/03-cache/04-force-request.md

 ### Dynamically set force value

 In actual situations, we often need to set whether to force the request to be sent based on different situations.
 In this case, force can be set to a function, which will also receive parameters passed in from the `send` function.
-[Please read the Submit Form chapter for details](/tutorial/getting-started/submit-form)
+[Please read the request manually chapter for details](/tutorial/getting-started/request-manually)

 ```javascript
 useRequest(todoListGetter, {